-Please consider Daniel's prophecy concerning the saints of God being delivered in to the hands of the little horn (his term for the anti-Christ).
+Come with the writer to hear the testimony of Daniel concerning the saints of God being delivered in to the hands of the little horn (the anti-Christ).

 Daniel 7:17-18 These great beasts, which are four, are four kings, which shall arise out of the earth.
 But the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever.